Start a club

 Next decide if you wish to register with Student Central or affiliate with a Student Association.
 There may be extra resources available through Associations so you should contact them for more information.

-Draft your Constitution.
-This sets out all the rules for membership, liability, executive committee responsibilities and the aims and objectives of your club.
-Once you have these details insert them into the constitution template (available on the C&S Support page), along with any other additions relevant to your group.
-Please highlight your changes and send the document to firstname.lastname@example.org so we confirm they are clear and appropriate.
+Your constitution sets out all the rules for membership, liability, executive committee responsibilities and the aims and objectives of your club.
+Once you have these details insert them into the constitution template, along with any other additions relevant to your group.
+Please highlight your changes and send the document to email@example.com so we confirm they are clear and appropriate.

 If you already have a Constitution that’s fine - send it through and we’ll make sure it's appropriate for a student club.